tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/instance.html.markdown

 * `password` - (Optional) Password to an instance.
 In order to take effect new password, the instance will be restarted after modifying the password.

+* `user_data` - (Optional) The user data to be specified into this instance.
+Must be encrypted in base64 format and limited in 16 KB.

 ## Attributes Reference